 How to find grants and scholarships for nontraditional students

 Having prior convictions on your record will often limit your access to financial aid.
-To help compensate for these lost resources, seek out scholarships and grants that are designed specifically for inmates and ex-offenders.
+To help compensate for these lost resources, seek out scholarships and grants that are designed specifically for people in the care of jails and prisons as well as formerly incarcerated folks.
 Some colleges offer such financial aid awards.
-For example, Wheaton College provides assistance to ex-offenders through their Charles W. Colson Scholarship, and New York University School of Law has a similar program with their PREP Scholarship Fund.
-There are also many private foundations that offer scholarships for ex-offenders.
+For example, Wheaton College provides assistance to people with conviction records through their Charles W. Colson Scholarship, and New York University School of Law has a similar program with their PREP Scholarship Fund.
+There are also many private foundations that offer scholarships for formerly incarcerated people.
 Once you’re enrolled in an institution of higher learning, reach out to your school’s financial aid office to see which financing options are available to you.

 University support for nontraditional students